ZMoberg/portfolio/README.md

 # PORTFOLIO V2

-This is a personal page built to display current and past projects to potential clients and / or employers.
+This is a personal page built to display current and past projects to potential clients.

 ### Projects